FAQs: STI Testing

 How does an STI test work?

 Syphilis and Hepatitis B/C are tested through a blood draw and samples are sent to a laboratory located in Texas.
+We receive the results confidentially and will provide you with your test outcome.
 If positive for Syphilis or Hepatitis B or C, you will also be referred to your private physician or the Health Department.
-We receive the results confidentially and will schedule a follow-up appointment to provide you with your test outcome.

 For HIV, the test is performed by finger prick or blood draw.
 The rapid HIV test will give you results in 10 minutes at your initial appointment.
 HIV does require ongoing treatment; we will schedule your appointment with the Health Department or with your private physician.